berensp/berensp.github.io/pages/mb-pb-bday.md

 ## Also off the table:
 - **Shuttered Google Products:** Google+, Allo, Buzz, Wave...
-- **Facebook Products:** FB Messenger, Instagram, WhatsApp – can't recall which of these we've exploited, but I [deep-sixed all Meta accounts in September](/fb) so don't have those dates[^4]
+- **Facebook Products:** FB Messenger, Instagram, WhatsApp – can't recall which of these we've exploited, but I [deep-sixed all Meta accounts in September 2021](/fb) so don't have those dates[^4]

 [^4]:The only reason I know the Facebook post is because I had email notifications enabled for wall posts back then 😄